emxsys/worldwind-web-app-tutorial/docs/index.md

 These elements won't have much to display at this stage, but they will be wired up to the menu system.

-Copy/paste the following block of HTML at the below the `<nav/>` element:
+Copy/paste the following block of HTML the below the closing `<nav/>` element:

 ```html
 <!-- Use container-fluid for 100% width and set padding to 0 -->